What People are Saying about Leo¶

 “Leo is a powerful tool for organizing text into tree structures, and for just generally attacking a number of problems from a tree-based perspective.”—Joe Orr

-“I found this blog entry by someone (a talented former coworker of mine actually) complaining about some poorly written code she had to maintain: http://snippy.ceejbot.com/wiki/show/start/2003/01/29/001 She said: ‘You’d need a bulldozer to start refactoring it.’
+“I found this blog entry by someone (a talented former coworker of mine actually) complaining about some poorly written code she had to maintain: https://snippy.ceejbot.com/wiki/show/start/2003/01/29/001 She said: ‘You’d need a bulldozer to start refactoring it.’
 That was my cue to write a long message explaining that there is indeed such a bulldozer and it’s called Leo.
 (You can see my message there as a reply to her original posting.)
 I gave her my recipe for how to get someone else’s messy, scary code into Leo and how to break it down into manageable chunks.”—Dan Winkler

 “Ed, you continue to push the envelope.
 The amazing thing is that the footprint isn’t doubling every few months like it would be in another designer’s hands.
 Adding features by removing constraints, hot refactoring while adding unit tests.
 Forget the book.
 I would pay to see the movie.”

-Leo is stable, well designed and well supported
+Leo is stable, well designed and well supported¶

 “I am extremely impressed at how stable and useful Leo appears to be.”—Marcus A. Martin